piko-framework/piko-framework.github.io/docs/requests.md

 ]
 ```

-Now the username can be retrieved from the superglobal $_GET var:
+Now the username can be retrieved from the super-global $_GET var:

 ```php
 namespace app\modules\user\controllers;